Please watch ourhealth guide video to learn how to access all the services available to you at Beaver Medical Group.

-You may also contact the Patient Liaison at (909) 478-5112 or the Patient Representative at your facility to arrange a transfer from one Beaver Medical Group primary care physician to another.
+You may contact the Patient Service Advisor at (800) 831-0001 or by visiting the Advisor at your facility to arrange a transfer from one Beaver Medical Group primary care physician to another.
 Profiles of all of our physicians are available in the

 Find a Doctor or Medical Professional section.